Cheers to International Sauvignon Blanc Day

 Sauvignon Blanc in Geographe

-This wine exhibits vibrant tropical and citrus aromas, with herbaceous notes of freshly-cut grass.
+Produced from fruit sourced from Margaret River and Geographe, this wine exhibits vibrant tropical and citrus aromas, with herbaceous notes of freshly cut grass.
 On the palate, this is a refreshing, dry Sauvignon Blanc with juicy gooseberry and a zesty acidity.

 Winemaker Emma recommends drinking this wine with "fresh Western Australian seafood or for the ultimate warming Autumn meal try a rosemary and thyme roast chicken."